 This Upside Down Carrot Apricot Cake is full of warm spices and sweet flavors.
 In this recipe, basic ingredients combine to make a show-stopping dessert!If you need a stunning dessert to bring to a gathering, this it!

-Whether it’s a summer barbecue, Thanksgiving dinner, a winter dinner party, or a spring brunch, guests will be wowed by this Upside Down Apricot-Carrot Cake.
+Whether it’s a summer barbecue, Thanksgiving dinner, a winter dinner party, or a spring brunch, guests will be wowed by this Upside Down Carrot Apricot Cake.

 - Well for one, it’s upside down!
 And the top — I mean bottom — is a layer of thinly sliced carrots!
 Have you ever seen that before?

-- Also, the flavor of apricots is spread throughout the cake — inside and out!
+- And the flavor of apricots is spread throughout the cake — inside and out!

 - Cardamom and cinnamon are wonderful, warming spices, and they’re especially good when fruit is involved.
 The cinnamon is expected, but the flavor of the cardamom will surprise your tasters.

 How do you make a carrot cake moist?

 - Pineapple!
 Pineapple is a fruit that acts as a tenderizer.
 Enzymes found in pineapple break down proteins and when using it in carrot cake, the result is a moist cake.

 - Brown sugar.
 Brown sugar adds more moisture than granulated sugar.